serz/lite-adserver/README.md

 ### Admin API

-The Fastify-based Admin API provides endpoints for campaign and zone management.
+The Admin API provides endpoints for campaign and zone management through Cloudflare Workers.
 All API endpoints require authentication using an API key in the `Authorization` header (Bearer token format).

 ```
 Authorization: Bearer your-api-key-here